tompgn/midterm/near_crypto.md

 The distributed key generation protocol is conducted once per epoch and the VRF is jointly evaluated at every block height to generate a random number.
 The process above involves many specific hash functions in Near, aside from the SHA2-256 discussed earlier.
 The group of prime order is the Ristretto255 group, and the Hash-to-point and scalar modulo hashing algorithm are respectively Blake2b with 64 bytes output converted to a point using the Ristretto map, and Blake2b with 32 bytes output modulo the group order.

 The proof of correctness for polynomials involves another hash function where the input of Blake2b with 32 bytes output is fed to ChaCha20/20 and the output is chunked into 32 bytes blocks that are used to produce k outputs.
+This effectively spreads out the number of bits of randomness, but it may not be a problem since the k outputs are all used to build a single challenge.

 There may be an ambiguity introduced by the fact that Near uses ED25519 Keypairs, and that there is no well-defined way of converting ED25519 points to Ristretto.
 The choice they made was just to directly re-interpret the bytes.